CIPP/US

 iii.
 Enforcement of Reporting Requirements

 c.
-The USA-PATRIOT Act Amendments and the Anti-Money Laundering Provisions
+Anti-Money Laundering Provisions

 i.
 Anti-Money Laundering Program Development